Methodology

 None6320.8%No structured data of any kind

-Note that some sites use both JSON-LD and Microdata simultaneously (typically JSON-LD for explicit schema blocks and Microdata embedded in theme markup), which is why the individual format percentages sum to more than 79.2%.
+Some sites use both JSON-LD and Microdata simultaneously, typically with explicit JSON-LD blocks alongside Microdata embedded in theme markup.
+This is why the individual format percentages sum to more than 79.2%.

-The most frequently occurring types are generic web infrastructure -- WebSite, WebPage, Organization -- that most CMS platforms inject automatically.
-The first legal-specific type, LegalService, does not appear until the tenth position.
-This tells a clear story: most law firm structured data is CMS-generated boilerplate, not strategic markup.
+The most frequent schema types across the sample are generic web infrastructure types: WebSite, WebPage, and Organization.
+These are the types most CMS platforms inject automatically via plugins and theme defaults.
+The first legal-specific type, LegalService, does not appear until the tenth position in the frequency ranking.
+The pattern suggests that most law firm structured data is CMS-generated boilerplate rather than a deliberate SEO strategy.

 1WebSite18761.7%